Martyrshot/War-Tactics/README.md

 ```
 git submodule update --init --recursive
 ```
+Please follow the install instructions for json and libconfig directories before continuing, if you don't have them installed on your system already.

 #### ethabi
 Compile and install the ethabi binary.
 It MUST use only this one specific commit from the project as listed.
 This is because of a bug was fixed on one commit, then the commit following that one changed the CLI fairly radically and broke compatibility.